AbleHealth/team/README.md

     * You need to share passwords or sensitive (non-PHI) information (LastPass)

 Note that Podio does allow for private exchange of information.
 This can be done through the chat function or by assigning private tasks.

+## Assigning work :white_check_mark:

+Any team member can assign tasks to any other via Podio, under the following conditions:

+- Be clear about what you need.
+Provide additional context in the task description or offline if needed.

+- Attach the task to the most specific relevant Podio object.
+Most ideal is an item (e.g. a blog post), then an app (e.g. Content), and then a workspace (e.g. Marketing).

+- Only assign a deadline when it is absolutely needed.
+Err on the side of allowing people to prioritize their own work, and provide additional context to help the assignee prioritize in the task description.

+- Tasks may be public or private.

+- Don't expect the task to get completed right away.
+You will be informed when the assignee sets their own deadline or comments on the task.

 ## Unblocking yourself :bulb: